 A vehicle occupied by four individuals, including two minors, was on President George Bush Turnpike heading eastbound in the outside lane.
 The traffic ahead of them had slowed, and the driver veered left in order to avoid a collision.
 The SUV careened across all of the travel lanes.

 It was then that the driver completely lost control of the SUV.
 It flipped several times before flying off the overpass.
 The SUV then fell over 60 feet to a parking lot below.

 The 28-year-old driver was alive and communicating with emergency responders when they arrived at the scene.
-The other three passengers in the SUV -- ages 19, 13 and 12 -- all suffered fatal injuries in the crash.
-At last report, investigators were still attempting to ascertain precisely what caused the crash.
+The other three passengers in the SUV -- ages 19, 13, and 12 -- all suffered fatal injuries in the crash.
+In the last report, investigators were still attempting to ascertain precisely what caused the crash.
 No further details have been released by Texas authorities.